ctrlmechanix-code/eco-soft-/vibeinfo/blueprint.md

 ### 2. Admin Panel & Verification
 - **Role-Based Access**: Dedicated `/admin` routes with a separate layout.
 - **Verification**: Admins can view `PENDING` or `DROPPED` submissions and mark them as `COMPLETED` (Verified) to award points, or `REJECTED`.
-- **Management**: Full CRUD capabilities for Users, Collection Points, and Rewards.
+- **Management**: Full CRUD capabilities for Users, Collection Points, Rewards, and Content.

 ### 3. Rewards & Redemption System
 - **Marketplace**: Users browse rewards filtered by category and tier (Bronze, Silver, Gold, Platinum).